Facts About Elite Business Cruises

 18) How does the deposit, payment schedule, and invoicing work?

-19) What’s your change and cancellation policy (names, dates, headcount)?
+19) What’s your change and cancellation policy?

 20) Are there taxes, port fees, or gratuities we should budget for?

-21) Can sponsors offset costs—and how do you structure sponsor visibility?
+21) Can sponsors offset costs?

-Travel Logistics (Air, Docs, Insurance)
+Travel Logistics

 22) Do you coordinate airfare, or should we book flights ourselves?

-23) What travel documents are required (passport, REAL ID, visas)?
+23) What travel documents are required?

 24) How are airport transfers, pre/post-night hotels, and embarkation handled?

-25) What about travel insurance—what are the options and timelines?
+25) What about travel insurance?

 Accessibility, Health & Safety